kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

 - `PodAndContainerStatsFromCRI`: Configure the kubelet to gather container and pod stats from the CRI container runtime rather than gathering them from cAdvisor.
   As of 1.26, this also includes gathering metrics from CRI and emitting them over `/metrics/cadvisor` (rather than having cAdvisor emit them directly).
 - `PodDisruptionConditions`: Enables support for appending a dedicated pod condition indicating that the pod is being deleted due to a disruption.
 - `PodReadyToStartContainersCondition`: Enable the kubelet to mark the [PodReadyToStartContainers](/docs/concepts/workloads/pods/pod-lifecycle/#pod-has-network) condition on pods.
+This was previously (1.25-1.27) known as `PodHasNetworkCondition`.
 - `PodSchedulingReadiness`: Enable setting `schedulingGates` field to control a Pod's [scheduling readiness](/docs/concepts/scheduling-eviction/pod-scheduling-readiness).
 - `PodSecurity`: Enables the `PodSecurity` admission plugin.
 - `ProbeTerminationGracePeriod`: Enable [setting probe-level